 Every week an artist is featured whose single image was published by Der Greif.
 The Feature shows the image in the original context of the series.

-Guanyu Xu - Title of the series One Land to Another
+Guanyu Xu - One Land to Another

 Feb 15, 2017

 I was born and raised in a conservative family in Beijing, China, where expressions of overt non-heteronormative behavior were forbidden.
 It was not until my arrival to the United States in 2014 that I finally had the courage to reveal my homosexuality.
 My exposure to American culture as a teenager through films and TV shows planted an American Dream in my mind.
 However, my study of American history has resulted in my knowledge of deep rooted anti-Chinese sentiments.
 Specifically, regarding sexuality, the dominance of white, macho gays has meant that I became an undesirable alien in this “land of freedom.”

 I investigate issues of homophobia, racism, xenophobia, and cultural imperialism through photographs and installations.
 To question ‘‘who has the power to represent’’ is at the core of my practice.
 My photographic training at the Beijing Film Academy emphasized traditional documentary and commercial photography, and Hollywood-style filmmaking.
 These dominant modes of image making often simplified and reduced complex explorations of marginalized groups.
 It became necessary for me to use my work to critique the representation of marginalized groups that are stereotyped in mainstream media.